Eldridge Avenue Bike Lane Pilot Project

 • Bicycle and Pedestrian Usage: Comparing pre-project data on bicycle and pedestrian usage along the corridor from April and June 2023 to April and June 2024 respectively, the post-project data showed a ~30% increase in both pedestrian and bicycle usage.
 The stress level for bicycles and pedestrians is expected to be reduced with the buffered bicycle lanes providing separation and the enhanced crossings providing additional visibility.

 • Parking: Side street parking availability remains adequate.
 For the residences on Eldridge farthest away from side street parking, the walk from a car parked on the nearest side street would be on average 2 minutes plus any time waiting for a gap in cars.
 If the side street closest to the home didn’t have parking available, walking from the next available side street would take about 3.5 minutes.
-A post project parking study on Eldridge side streets from Madrona to Walnut shows that Jaeger was the only side street with an average utilization greater than 85%.
+Post project parking observations on Eldridge side streets from Madrona to Walnut shows that Jaeger was the only side street with an average utilization greater than 85%.

 Staff Recommendations to City Council: